 Our archers have the support of a qualified coaching team and the club has many experienced archers including those that have shot at national levels.
 We have both senior members and an active junior section.

 The Forest of Bere Bowmen was formed in 1974 from a group of seven novice archers who had nowhere to shoot.
-One of these members, Alan Stroud, owned a field in Worlds End, near Waterlooville, just down from the Chairmakers Arms.
+One of these members, Alan Stroud, owned a field in Worlds End, near Waterlooville, near the Chairmakers Arms.
 The club moved in and turned part of it into our first range, albeit shared with a number of the local cows.
-As the club was new and we needed to attract members, two of our founders attended an Instructor's course, which they managed to pass.
-Thus, with members qualified to teach, the club steadily began to grow.
+As the club was new and needed to attract members, two of our founders attended an Instructor's course, which they successfully passed.
+Now, with members qualified to teach, the club steadily began to grow.

 The range was a very pleasant place to be so initially most members were quite content to shoot within the Club environment and not venture out to tournaments.
 However, as numbers grew and abilities improved, we were able to form a team and in the early eighties won the Hampshire County Championship.

-There was also early success with a member, Iris Stroud, taking second place at the Hampshire Indoor Championship, held at Calshot.
+There was also early success with FoBB member, Iris Stroud, taking second place at the Hampshire Indoor Championship, held at Calshot.

 In (year) we moved to our present range at Horndean and the then Chairman, Dr Peter Spreadbury, supported by some keen members built up the club's membership and renewed the enthusiasm.

 It hasn't all been plain sailing as the club was hit by the hurricane of 1996 and all the equipment was destroyed.
 However, in 1998 we opened a new clubhouse.
-The membership of the club, at the time of writing, is about 150 and we look forward to a prosperous future.
+The membership of the club today, is about 150 and we look forward to a prosperous future.

 FoBB Committee 2022 / 23